salmjak/PixelCenter/README.md

 - /pixelcenter set to set your respawn point to the nearest node (within range set in .conf).

-- IMPORTANT: Nodes will only save to file when stopping the server (/stop).
+- /pixelcenter default to set nearest node to the default respawn point.

 Permission Node: